mathildeyung/DigitalMethods2021/MarkdownWalkthrough.md

 ![Name of Image](https://picsum.photos/200/200)

-(You can of course also paste images from a folder in you repository.
-Simply copy and paste the url)
+Naturally, it is also possible to use images from other sites or saved on your computer.
+Simply paste the url or attach the image (or other files) at the bottom of the page.
+This will paste the image where you've put the cursor.

 ### Blockqoutes
 Next up is blockqoutes.
 This is easy.